rust-lang/rust/text/0000-process-exit.md

   reasons for not pursuing this route, however, have been outlined in the motivation.

-* The `main` function of binary programs could be altered to either require an `i32` return value.
+* The `main` function of binary programs could be altered to require an `i32` return value.
 This would greatly lessen the need to stabilize this function as-is today as it would be possible to exit with a nonzero code by returning a nonzero value from `main`.
 This is a backwards-incompatible